 API awards approximately $450,000 in scholarships annually, in amounts ranging from $250-$1,000 per student.

-API students are met at the airport by API staff on the program start date.
+Semester, summer, and academic year students are met at the airport by API staff on the program start date.
 Students receive detailed flight instructions upon their acceptance into the API program and should wait to purchase a flight until receiving more information post-acceptance.

 API CENTERS, RESIDENT DIRECTORS

-Students in Italy may take advantage of the API Center in their host city.
+Students in France may take advantage of the API Center in their host city.
 The main office for API Resident Directors in each city, API Centers also serve as gathering places for events, tutoring sessions, and feature computers and study space as well.
 API has highly qualified, trained and experienced English-speaking Resident Directors available to students throughout their session abroad.
 Most Resident Directors are locals from the host country in which students are studying and all are ready to provide practical information, language tutoring and insight into the host culture.
-API Resident Directors greet students at the airport, introduce them to the ways of life in their host country, help students to register at the host university and support them throughout their stay.
+API Resident Directors greet students at the airport, introduce them to the ways of life in their host country, help students to register at the host university, assist students with immigration procedures, and support them throughout their stay.
 They are available in case of any personal emergency and are ready to implement the API emergency response plans if needed.
 Students (and parents) can sleep comfortably knowing that API Resident Directors are available to assist them.